adrianadepalma/Teaching-github/README.md

 **1. Open the .gitignore and ignore .csv files**

 In your text editor, open the `.gitignore` file and add `*.csv` under 'Ignored files'.
 This tells git to ignore any file that ends with `.csv`.
-It is useful to ignore data files (like csv files) for multiple reasons: GitHub has a 1GB repo limit; it is pointless version controlling files that are automatically generated, this will make the `.git/` folder very large over time and slow-down simple git processes; it will reduce the amount of bandwidth used when performing simple tasks like cloning and syncing.
+It is useful to ignore data files (like csv files) for multiple reasons: GitHub has a 1GB repo limit; it is pointless version controlling files that are automatically generated, this will make the `.git/` folder very large over time and slow-down simple git processes; large git repos take longer to perform simple tasks like cloning and syncing.

 Now you've edited a file, commit it with a message in your GUI e.g. 'Now ignoring csv files'